mendix/docs/content/en/docs/appstore/modules/web-actions.md

 ## 3 Strict CSP Compatibility

-This module is not fully compliant yet with strict Content Security Policy (CSP).
+This module is not yet fully compliant with strict content security policy (CSP).
 If the Take picture action is used with strict CSP, it will result in visual defects.